Are you in need of extra support in your life?

 We work at a pace that is comfortable for you and find solutions that deliver (1) increased health, (2) inner peace and confidence, (3) improved relationships or comfort in social situations as well as (3) balance in your life.

 My areas of interest and expertise are:

-- expatriate issues including change management/planning and cultural adjustment
+- expatriate issues – ie. planning for change and cultural adjustment

 - relationship dilemmas